Sickle Cell Test

 Why It Is Done

-cell trait or sickle cell disease in people at high risk.
+cell trait or sickle cell disease.
+This test may be done for newborns and for people at high risk.
 Detecting sickle cell

 trait is important for couples who want to have children and who may be